 MPH Degree Requirements - Prevention Science

-42 credit hours, successful completion of a practicum and a thesis
+42 credit hours, successful completion of a practicum and a thesis or capstone

 All Rollins MPH and MSPH students are required to complete a 200-400 hour practicum.
 This practical experience is designed to enhance the student’s understanding and application of knowledge and research findings to public health settings by providing an opportunity to gain practical experience.
 Public health work environments include nonprofit organizations, hospitals, local health departments, and for-profit firms.